 TouchNet is a 24 hour service offered to students and their families for viewing bills, making payments, and managing their student account.
 Students can authorize other individuals, such as parents or grandparents, to create their own login credentials to view and make payments on the student’s behalf.

-Campus Recreation provides wellness and healthy lifestyle-oriented programs, events, and services to USU students and employees.
+Campus Recreation provides wellness and healthy lifestyle-oriented programs, events, and services to USU students.